Hereford Medical Group

 - Hereford Medical Group now has a dedicated Care Navigation Centre answering phone calls for appointments and general queries.
 This allows receptionists trained in care navigation to deal with calls in a confidential environment.
 The only phones we have within reception areas are internal ones.
 By removing phones from the reception areas we have created a more confidential environment for our patients.

 I find it really difficult to get through on the phone.
-It sometimes feels as though no one is answering the phone.
+When is the best time to call?

 - All calls are queued and answered in turn so please either hold on for your call to be answered or call back later if the matter is not urgent.
 Please note that hanging up and trying again will mean that the call is at the back of the queue.